cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - can i ask you something else
 - j can you help for me
 - may I ask you questions?
+- Can I ask you some question
+- Do you like to help me

 ## intent:vocative_no